intel/small-gpu-rendering-examples/README.md

 # OpenGL snippets

 Pieces of C++ and OpenGL code for learning and experimenting.
+Some of the code was created with the help of the tutorial on https://open.gl.

 ## Building from source